enochMarley/shopTeller2.github.io/README.txt

 1. Download xammp server for windows from https://www.apachefriends.org/download.html.

-2. Install xampp server on your system.
+2. Install xampp server on your system and start apache and mysql servers.

 3. Open your browser and enter localhost/phpmyadmin.